acheddir/wdots/README.md

 - Centralized and easy configuration management for multiple tools (Windows Terminal, Neovim, Starship, WezTerm and many more!)
 - Automated checks and installation of Dependencies.
-- Installation of WSL pre-requisites to be able to use Linux within Windows.
+- Automatic installation of Arch Linux in WSL.

 ## Documentation